Allstar linked 900 MHz repeater with self contained Mini-ITX Linux PC

 Some important Linux directories:

-/etc/asterisk This directory contains the configuration files for Allstar on your PC.
+/etc/asterisk This directory contains the configuration files for Allstar on your server.

 /usr/local/sbin This directory contains the Linux shell scripts for Allstar.